vlk-charles/lib.docs/docs/User-Guide_Advanced-Features.md

 	echo 'overlayroot="tmpfs"' >> /etc/overlayroot.conf
 	reboot

-After your system boots up it will always remain as is.
+After your system boots up, it will always remain as is.
 If you want to make any permanent changes, you need to run:

 	overlayroot-chroot